- School health brochure

 - Students who need additional support get specific emergency medical plans; 504 disability plans; or individualized education programs.

 At times it may be necessary for your child to receive medication during the school day.
-For the safety of all students, School Health Services strictly enforces the Henrico County Public Schools Medication Policy.
+For the safety of all students, the HCPS Department of School Health Services strictly enforces the school division’s medication policy.
 Please do not ask the school nurse or clinic attendant to make an exception to the policy.

-- All prescription and over-the-counter medication (including cough drops, Tylenol, Advil, cold and cough preparations) must be administered by the school nurse or clinic attendant in the school clinic.
+- All prescription and over-the-counter medications (including cough drops, acetaminophen, ibuprofen and cold and cough preparations) must be administered by the school nurse or clinic attendant in the school clinic.

-- All medication must be in the original, unopened bottle.
+- All medication must be in the original, unopened bottle or container.

-- A parent/guardian must transport needed medication to school.
-It cannot be sent with the child.
+- A parent or guardian must transport any needed medications to school.
+They cannot be sent with the child.

 - Written parental permission on the appropriate form is required before any medication may be administered.
 Forms are available at the school clinic and at the links below.

-It is highly recommended that inhaled asthma medication be administered in the school clinic so the school nurse can assess the child’s breathing and monitor his/her response to the medication.
+It is highly recommended that inhaled asthma medication be administered in the school clinic so the school nurse can assess the child’s breathing and monitor his or her response to the medication.
 The following conditions must be met in order to possess and self-administer inhaled asthma medications:

 - Written parental consent that the student may self-administer inhaled asthma medications must be on file with the school.